I’ve got an admission to make: I’m often a list-building business owner’s worst nightmare.

 - Analyze the data, and optimize the sequence.

-Use an email marketing system or CRM to set up smart sequences so you can turn each email sequence on or off based on the actions your subscriber takes.
+Use an email marketing system or CRM system to set up smart sequences so you can turn each email sequence on or off based on the actions your subscriber takes.
 When someone makes a purchase, you don’t want to continue emailing them, convincing them to buy something they already own.

 Here are a few tips to keep in mind as you write so you can avoid the “just another sale” vibe we talked about at the beginning of this article.